zhiminglim/chuck-norris/README.md

 `docker images`

 Run the following command to build the container:
-`docker run -dp 8080:8080 your_dockerhub_username/testchuck`
+`docker run -dp 3000:3000 your_dockerhub_username/testchuck`

 Once the container is up and running, inspect with:
 `docker ps`

-Verify the application works by navigating to `localhost:8080` or making a curl request `curl -i localhost:8080`

-Navigate to `localhost:8080/chuck` to receive a random Chuck Norris joke.
+Navigate to `localhost:3000/chuck` to get a chuckle.

 ---
 And that's it for now!